This Black family's home appraisal grew by $92,000 after they removed all signs of their race

 “We were high-fiving each other,” Erica Parker recalled.
 “We were texting our Realtor, like, ‘Can you believe it?’”

-The problem came later when an appraiser valued the home $42,500 lower than the agreed sales price.
+The problem came later, when an appraiser valued the home $42,500 lower than the agreed-upon sales price.

-“This should have been a slam dunk in terms of appraisal, in my opinion, based on the comps that we were running,” said Amy Goodman, the Parker’s Realtor and the fair housing officer for Sibcy Cline.
+“This should have been a slam dunk in terms of appraisal, in my opinion, based on the comps that we were running,” said Amy Goodman, the Parkers' Realtor and the fair housing officer for Sibcy Cline.
 “I got the call from the other Realtor, and she asked me if I was sitting down.
 And I was like, well that’s never good.
 I was shocked.
 I couldn’t believe it.”

 Goodman and the Parkers requested a copy of the appraisal and found some errors.
 Although their home was built in 2014, for example, the appraisal listed it as 15 years old.
 The appraisal also said no updates had been made since the house was built, which was incorrect.